dmitrypol/dmitrypol.github.io/_posts/2015-11-10-logging-important-info.markdown

 {% highlight ruby %}
 ...
+# record - the actual model data at that point in time
+# exception - if there was an exception, sometimes it's nil
-msg = 'custom message with some useful information' ErrorLogService.log_errrors self.class.name, __method__, e, nil, msg ...
+msg = 'custom message with some useful information' ErrorLogService.log_errrors self.class.name, __method__, record, nil, msg ...
 {% endhighlight %}

-You can build simple web interface (we use RailsAdmin) to view contents of ErrorLog model and see which object and method cause the error, what was the exception, when it occured (created_at timestamp), etc.  For especially important issues I can choose to send notification email to the dev team.
-And information is also logged in the files on the server (just in case).
+You can build simple web interface (we use [RailsAdmin](https://github.com/sferik/rails_admin)) to view contents of ErrorLog model and see which object and method cause the error, what was the exception, when it occured (created_at timestamp), etc.  For especially important issues I can choose to send notification email to the dev team.
+And information is also written in the log files on the server (just in case).

 There are many equivalents to the specific gems I listed above in Ruby or other languages.